oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -13

+* add definition of client to terminology
+* Make exp and ttl recommended in claim description (fixes inconsistency, was recommended in other text)
+* Add short security consideraiton on redirects and ttl
+* fix CORS spec to specific version
+* explain KYC
+* link implementation guidance to exp and ttl in Status List Token definition
+* reference RFC7515 instead of IANA:JOSE
 * add a note that cwt is encoded in raw/binary.
 * added further privacy consideration around issuer tracking using unique URIs